fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 - `replace` rewrites `require`s.
 In this example, our requires resolve to `[github.com/example/one v1.2.3, github.com/example/other v2.0.0]`

+### Experimental: Path dependencies

+To learn more about path dependencies, refer to: [overview of path dependency](./../../../experimental/path-dependency.md)

 ## FAQ

 ### Why do I see a dependency in `go.mod`, but it is not reflected in FOSSA?